fish-shell/fish-shell/doc_src/language.rst

    the name of the function that sets up the keyboard shortcuts for the :ref:`command-line editor <editor>`.

-.. envvar:: fish_escape_delay_ms

-   sets how long fish waits for another key after seeing an escape, to distinguish pressing the escape key from the start of an escape sequence.
-The default is 30ms.
-Increasing it increases the latency but allows pressing escape instead of alt for alt+character bindings.
-For more information, see :ref:`the chapter in the bind documentation <cmd-bind-escape>`.

 .. envvar:: fish_sequence_key_delay_ms

    sets how long fish waits for another key after seeing a key that is part of a longer sequence, to disambiguate.
 For instance if you had bound ``\cx\ce`` to open an editor, fish would wait for this long in milliseconds to see a ctrl-e after a ctrl-x.
 If the time elapses, it will handle it as a ctrl-x (by default this would copy the current commandline to the clipboard).
 See also :ref:`Key sequences <interactive-key-sequences>`.